John C. Montana: Early career

 During a successful re-election season for Montana, the Councilman was involved in a major business deal that left him as the most powerful taxi tycoon in the area.
 In late June 1929, Montana, who had previously acquired the Yellow Taxi Cab Company, convinced Fred Van Dyke to give up his business – the largest cab competitors in Western New York.
 Eight years before, Fred Van Dyke had bought the Charles W. Miller Transportation Company of Buffalo that had been a family-owned business for two generations; it was Buffalo's first permanent transportation company.
-In 1929, Montana merged his cabs with Van Dyke's pulling together more than 200 cars with 60+ call stations.
+In 1929, Montana merged his cabs with Van Dyke's pulling together more than 200 cars with more than 60 call stations.
 While Montana already owned a franchise at the Central Terminal, he was in a good position to grow more powerful in an increasingly mobile city.
 As a business-savvy communicator, John Montana informed city riders that while he now owned the second largest cab company in the state, he would keep fares the same as they were with the Yellow Cab Company – 50 cents for the first mile and 10 cents for the next three miles.
 (For years, taxi operators complained that Montana maintained a monopoly on taxis in Buffalo, and some claimed that the other smaller taxi companies in town were run by associates of Montana who kept businesses going solely to save Montana's companies from anti-monopoly legal proceedings).

 While accusations were rare and unconfirmed, some opinions stated Montana's cabs were corrupt.
 While working at a legitimate and successful business, Van Dyke drivers were said at times to transport gambling paraphernalia and liquor.
 In the decades of prohibition on the Niagara Frontier, between 100 and 150 people were killed in Mafia-related slayings; another 125-150 people died from drinking poisoned alcohol.
-But while many of Montana's associates were involved in bootlegging, the Councilman was never publicly linked to the alcohol trade until after the "Noble Experiment" of Prohibition was proven a failure and repealed.
-During the decade of illegal alcohol, Montana's important role with Stefano Magaddino's Mafia Family was never discovered.
+But while many of Montana's associates were involved in bootlegging, the Councilman was never publicly linked to the alcohol trade until after Prohibition was repealed.